lenincompres/DOM.create/README.md

 };
 ```

-**DOM.style** recognizes pseudo-elements and pseudo-classes when converting CSS.
+**DOM.style** even recognizes pseudo-elements and pseudo-classes when converting CSS.
 And selectors containing underscores (\_) are interpreted as periods (.); so, *button_warning:* becomes *button.warning*.

 Lastly,

-### Element's CSS Method
+### The CSS Property
-Use a *css:* property in your model structure to create CSS rules that apply **only** to the current element and its children.
+Use *css:* in your model structure to create styling rules that apply **only** to the current element and its children.

 ```javascript
 document.body.create({